Get your drawers organized with the easy DIY project. Create custom wooden drawer organizers so that everything has a place.

 After your sketch is complete and you have all the measurements, it’s time to cut out the pieces of the drawer organizer.

-To cut our wood, we used our miter saw.
-The wood we used for this project was thin, so you could also use a handsaw.
+To cut our wood pieces, we used our miter saw.
+The wood we used for this project was thin, so you could also use a handsaw instead.

-Using our cut list and working one piece at a time, we marked the length needed using a pencil and the straight edge on the square tool.
+Using our cut list and working one piece at a time, we marked the length needed from our cut list using a pencil and the straight edge on the square tool.

 Then we lined up the edge of the saw with the pencil line to make sure we were getting an exact cut.